 ….
 Looking down on the master bedroom area of the garden with its pond …..

 ….
 The pond with a water lily and blue flower ….

 … Pond 1 on the northside of the house drains into Pond 2 as shown below.

 Pond 2 then drains behind a lower deep pond and eventually

 down the hill to open land ….

-….
 As of 10.10.15, this pond has been excavated to eventually form a billabong with a natural log on the other side.
-As per the photo below, brown creek sand is being spread over the bottom up to 100 mm thick.
+As per the photo below, brown creek sand was spread over the bottom up to 100 mm thick.
 This will cover any exposed clay.
-This is free sand from down below as we adjoin Norris Creek which flows into the Logan River about a kilometre away.
+Free sand from down below at Norris Creek on the lower edge of our property, has been spread over the base of the billabong.
 We then filled it with bore water over a night and day.
 It was initially used as natural dipping pool in the hot Australian summer period (it really doesn’t have the depth for a swimming pool).
 We then decided to make a Dipping Pool in a lower self contained pool.
 See this post:

 Summer begins in December till February and can get very hot in Queensland (one of seven states in Australia).
 Queensland has a Subtropical climate in the south and Tropical climate in the north.

 With the pond, any excess water flows after heavy rain periods, over the top to descend down a dry creek and around the back of the Dipping Pool.
 It then flows under a level driveway bridge and down into the paddock below.
 See the Dipping Pool post for photographs.